shellywanamaker/shellywanamaker.github.io/_posts/2017-05-27-Manchester.md

     - SN-6 Amb A
     - NF-10 Amb A
     - NF-6 Amb B

-Need to buy:
+### Need to buy:
-  - >15 feet 1/2 pvc flex hose
+  - >15 feet 1/2 pvc flex hose (for freshwater flush)
   - 1/4” tube connectors - straight
   - 1/8” tube connectors- Y’s and straight

-Need to make:
+### Need to make:
   - Fresh water connection
   - Pipe with lots of holes for catch freshwater flush outflow
   - Microculch
   - Assemble setting tank silos

-To Do Today:
+### Tasks Today
   - Collect new larvae, stock, sample excess - DONE
       - This went smoothly, except that the banjo was left off group HL-10 low pH yesterday, so I therefore likely lost larvae. there still was quite a bit on the bottom of the bucket, but because of this likely fewer # of larvae in the bucket I added extra from today’s spawn.
-  - Image plates - NOT DONE
   - Make freshwater connection - NOT COMPLETE, but I figured ou what I need to purchase
-  - Clean top row broodstock - DONE
+  - Clean top row broodstock & all components - DONE
   - Record location of top shelf broodstock on manifold - DONE
   - Change all banjos, drippers - DONE
-  - Feed:  - DONE
+  - Feed - DONE. used - 1/2 Ciso, 1/2 CGW
       - Increased algae capacity so I can take Sunday off:
           - 200L for larval tank
           - 200L for other tank
           - 100L for gigas
+  - Image plates - NOT DONE

+  Discovered a flat tire on my bike, called an Uber- only $17, and he arrived within 15 minutes.
+Pretty sweet.